-5. MEMBERSHIP AND MEMBERSHIP REVIEW
+5. MEMBERSHIP ROLES

-5.1.
-Faculty Membership
+5.1 Faculty Membership

-- 5.1.1.
-Regular faculty are those who contribute to the success of the program through teaching, research, service and outreach activities.
-Any MSU regular and fixed-term faculty member with an active involvement related to any aspect of Neuroscience is encouraged to apply for Neuroscience Program faculty status.
-The prospective Neuroscience faculty member should submit a membership application form and an up-to-date curriculum vitae including current and pending funding to the Director.
-These materials will be distributed by the Neuroscience Program Director to the FAC.
-FAC members can make recommendations for program admission to the Director via email communications.
-The final decision lies with the Director.
-The Director will be responsible for notifying the candidate of the decision. - 5.1.2.
-Academic specialists who contribute to the teaching, research, service or outreach missions of the Neuroscience Program can apply for program membership. - 5.1.3.
-All Neuroscience Program members will have the right to vote in Neuroscience Program elections and at Neuroscience Program faculty meetings. - 5.1.4.
-In accordance with Michigan State University Guidelines, Neuroscience Program faculty members will have the right to serve on Neuroscience Program Ph.D. student Guidance Committees.
-They are expected to ensure that the rules of the Neuroscience Academic Program are followed. - 5.1.5.
-In accordance with Michigan State University Guidelines, Neuroscience Program faculty members will have the right to supervise Neuroscience Program Ph.D. students and serve as major professor (advisor) on their Guidance Committees.
+- 5.1.1 Regular faculty are those who contribute to the success of the program through teaching, research, service and outreach activities. - 5.1.2 Academic specialists who contribute to the teaching, research, service or outreach missions of the Neuroscience Program can apply for program membership. - 5.1.3 All Neuroscience Program members will have the right to vote in Neuroscience Program elections and at Neuroscience Program faculty meetings. - 5.1.4 In accordance with Michigan State University Guidelines, Neuroscience Program faculty members will have the right to serve on Neuroscience Program Ph.D. student Guidance Committees.
+They are expected to ensure that the rules of the Neuroscience Academic Program are followed.

+- 5.1.5 In accordance with Michigan State University Guidelines, Neuroscience Program faculty members will have the right to supervise Neuroscience Program Ph.D. students and serve as major professor (advisor) on their Guidance Committees.
 Faculty serving as major professor (advisor) must have funding to support the student and the student's project.
-They are also expected to ensure that the academic rules of the Neuroscience Program and the Graduate School are followed.

-5.1.6.
-Fixed term faculty can serve on student dissertation advisory committees with Graduate School approval.
-Fixed term faculty may also serve as graduate student major advisor provided they meet the same requirements as tenure system faculty and with Graduate School approval.
-The Program Director will petition the Graduate School on behalf of the faculty member seeking to serve as either a dissertation advisory committee member or as major advisor.
-See: https://grad.msu.edu/non-regular-faculty-committees for details of the approval process for fixed term faculty serving as major advisor.
+They are also expected to ensure that the academic rules of the Neuroscience Program and the Graduate School are followed. - 5.1.6 Fixed term faculty can serve on student dissertation advisory committees with Graduate School approval.
+Fixed term faculty may also serve as graduate student coadvisor, or in some cases, major advisor provided they meet the same requirements as tenure system faculty and with Graduate School approval.